meet-projects/Y2-Summer-Labs/0.7 Flask Forms/README.md

     - Make sure that this route accepts `GET` and `POST` as methods.
     - Add a link to each "friend" in `home.html` (`facebook_friends` list).
     - Make the link the route `friend_exists` and the name of the friend.
-    - The function checks if the name is in the `facebook_friends` and displays the result in 'friend_exists.html`.
+    - The function checks if the name is in the `facebook_friends` and displays True or False according to the results in 'friend_exists.html`.

 ##### Great job!